MrWolfZ/simplux/recipes/basics/simplifying-state-changes/README.md

-# Recipe: simplifying state changes
+# Recipe: simplifying my state changes

 This recipe shows you how you can make your state changes simpler with less boilerplate while keeping the benefits of immutability.